Liam Paro: Paro vs. Matias

-On February 4, 2024 it was reported that Liam Paro would challenge Subriel Matias for his IBF super lightweight title in the summer 2024 in Puerto Rico.
-On March 27, 2024 the fight was confirmed for June 15, 2024 in Manatí, Puerto Rico.
+On 4 February 2024 it was reported that Liam Paro would challenge Subriel Matias for his IBF super lightweight title in the summer 2024 in Puerto Rico.
+On 27 March 2024 the fight was confirmed for 15 June 2024 in Manatí, Puerto Rico.
 Paro won the fight by unanimous decision.

 Paro vs. Hitchins

-On August 27, 2024 it was announced that Paro was expected to make the first defense of his IBF super lightweight title on 7 December 2024, at a venue in Brisbane, Sydney or Adelaide.
+On 27 August 2024 it was announced that Paro was expected to make the first defense of his IBF super lightweight title on 7 December 2024, at a venue in Brisbane, Sydney or Adelaide.
 Devin Haney was a potential opponent.
 On 3 October 2024, it was announced that Paro would face Richardson Hitchins in San Juan, Puerto Rico.
-He lost the fight and his title by split decision with two ringside judges scoring the bout 116-112 for Hitchins while the third had it 117-111 for Paro.
+He lost the fight and his title by split decision with two ringside judges scoring the bout 116–112 for Hitchins while the third had it 117–111 for Paro.

 Welterweight

 Paro was scheduled to face unbeaten David Papot in an eliminator for a shot at the IBF welterweight title at the Pat Rafter Arena in Brisbane, Australia, on 18 September 2025.
 Paro won the fight by unanimous decision.

+He challenged IBF welterweight champion Lewis Crocker at Rafter Arena in Brisbane, on 24 June 2026, winning via unanimous decision.